peterzh/signals/README.md

 * ...and yet, still benefit from easy data-logging, parameterisation and remote control.

-This is the goal of *squeak*.
+This is the goal of *flow*.

 ## Hello, grating!

-Here's how you could define a 3Hz drifting grating patch to be presented for half a second (with intervening 1 second blank periods), using *squeak*:
+Here's how you could define a 3Hz drifting grating patch to be presented for half a second (with intervening 1 second blank periods), using *flow*:

 ```matlab
 function flashedGrating(events, stimuli, t)